There may be variations. Please check with your respective departments.

 - RA/TA/TEACHING: Research Assistant or Teaching Assistant responsibilities and accomplishments this year, and plans for next year

-- CONFERENCES: Attendance and/or presentations at professional associations, conference of professional events and plans for next year
+- CONFERENCES: Past attendance and/or presentations at professional associations, and conference and/or professional events and plans for next year

 - PUBLICATIONS: Publications this year and plans for next year